ATRAN2/fureon/README.md

 Users should only be able to request a certain amount of times within a timespan.
 This is to prevent a single user from hijacking the stream with requests.
 Implement with redis in the same way the song request blocking works but with the requester's IP instead of song_id.

 ##### User Logins
-This is for the user to login in order to mark songs as favorites.
-Will require adding a user login model as well as an authentication system.
+This is for the user to login in order to mark songs as favorites and accessing a favorites page.
+Will require adding a user model as well as an authentication system.
 Tornado has authentication built in and storing passwords will most likely be done with passlib.

 ##### API Request Validation
 Validate the arguments to an API request and return useful error responses if the request is incorrect.